HOW WE IMPACT

 After months of paperwork challenges between Placer and San Joaquin Counties, our staff managed to get Salvador’s Medi-Cal transferred and upgraded to full-scope through Gilberto, the enrollment specialist at Chapa-De Indian Health.

 LLC also secured Salvador placement at a shelter for his recovery.
 Salvador has repeatedly let our staff know how grateful he is for the help he received from Latino Leadership Council.
-And, he sees clearly and is compliant with his glaucoma care.
+Now, he sees clearly and is compliant with his glaucoma care.